meenulekha/tp/docs/DeveloperGuide.md

 2. System displays the list with relevant information.
    Use case ends.

+**Use case: UC010 - Revert last change**

+**MSS**

+1. User requests to revert the last change made to the database.
+2. System reverts the last change made to the database.
+3. System displays a success message.

+   Use case ends.

+**Extensions**

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.